riyatomar/USR_Builder/README.md

 ### 2. Prepare Input

-There will be 2 json input files:
+There will be 2 json input files with IO Directory:

-(i) Discourse JSON
+(i) discourse_output.json: This json has Discourse Information with in segments.

 ```json
 [